CS-CLUB/elections-website/README.md

 Copyright (Really Copyleft)
 ---------------------------

-The UOIT/DC Computer Science Club Elections Website uses the [GNU Affero General Public License, Version 3](http://www.gnu.org/licenses/agpl-3.0.html) to ensure that the source code for the website is also provided.
+The Computer Science Club elections website uses the [GNU Affero General Public License, Version 3](http://www.gnu.org/licenses/agpl-3.0.html) to ensure that the source code for the website is also provided.
 This prevents a loop-hole that exists in the GPL where a website can be based off open source code but the